Saving Seeds for Sowing a Year Later

 saving pumpkin seeds

 In fact, for some varieties like cucumber, eggplant, radish and lettuce, you can use seeds that are up to four years old!
-Isn’t that an amazing fact?
 The truth is that most vegetable seeds last for a few years and will germinate if they have been stored correctly.

-That’s what tells us whether or not old seeds will sprout: their storage conditions.
+Ultimately, that’s what tells us whether or not old seeds will sprout - their storage conditions.

 garden seed storage containers